michaelkernaghan/Torque-Token/README.md

 # Torque Token

-Welcome to the Torque Token repository, a project dedicated to the innovative Torque Token on the Ethereum blockchain.
-The Torque Token is designed to revolutionize how transactions and contracts are executed within the blockchain space, providing users with enhanced efficiency, security, and flexibility.
+Welcome to the Torque Token repository, a pioneering project on the Etherklink blockchain, a smart rollup on Tezos.
+The Torque Token is engineered to revolutionize transactions and smart contract interactions within the Tezos ecosystem, offering users enhanced efficiency, security, and flexibility.

 ## Project Overview

-The Torque Token aims to offer a unique approach to smart contract utilization, focusing on user-centric features and sustainability.
-By leveraging the Ethereum blockchain, Torque Token introduces mechanisms for reduced gas fees, improved transaction speeds, and a robust tokenomics model that benefits all stakeholders.
+The Torque Token leverages the unique features of the Etherklink blockchain to offer a distinct approach to smart contract execution, prioritizing user-centric functionalities and sustainable practices.
+By building on Etherklink, the Torque Token initiative aims to minimize transaction costs, accelerate processing times, and introduce a robust tokenomics model beneficial for all ecosystem participants.

 ## Features

-- **Efficient Transactions**: Leveraging Layer 2 solutions to ensure faster and more cost-effective transactions.
+- **Efficient Transactions**: Utilizing Etherklink's smart rollups for faster and more cost-effective transactions on the Tezos blockchain.
-- **Enhanced Security**: Implementing the latest security protocols to safeguard user assets and data.
+- **Enhanced Security**: Adopting cutting-edge security measures to protect user assets and data within the Tezos ecosystem.
-- **Decentralized Finance (DeFi) Integration**: Easy integration with existing DeFi platforms for lending, borrowing, and yield farming.
+- **Decentralized Finance (DeFi) Integration**: Seamless integration with DeFi platforms on Tezos for lending, borrowing, and yield farming.
-- **Community Governance**: Torque Token holders can vote on key project decisions, ensuring a decentralized governance structure.
+- **Community Governance**: Empowering Torque Token holders with voting rights on pivotal project decisions, fostering a truly decentralized governance structure.
-- **Eco-friendly Initiatives**: Commitment to sustainability through energy-efficient transaction processing and support for eco-friendly projects.
+- **Eco-friendly Initiatives**: A commitment to sustainability, leveraging the energy-efficient nature of the Tezos blockchain and supporting green projects.

 ## Technology Stack

-- **Solidity**: For smart contract development on the Ethereum blockchain.
+- **SmartPy**: For smart contract development on the Tezos blockchain.
-- **Hardhat**: Ethereum development environment for advanced smart contract testing and deployment.
-- **Ethers.js**: A library for interacting with the Ethereum blockchain and its ecosystem.
+- **Taquito**: A TypeScript library suite for development on the Tezos blockchain, facilitating dApp and smart contract interactions.
-- **React**: For building a user-friendly frontend interface.
+- **React**: For crafting a user-friendly frontend interface.
-- **Web3.js**: To connect the frontend application with Ethereum networks.
+- **TezBridge**: To connect the frontend application with Tezos wallets and networks.

 ## Getting Started